 The symbols used to represent common types of rocks are standard USGS symbols.
 You will only see conglomerate, limestone, sandstone, shale, granite, and gneiss in this exercise.
 The subscript letters stand for igneous dikes (D), faults (F), and unconformities (U).
 The colors for each unit are from the geologic time scale shown in Figure 3.1.
 Hint: it is easier to start with the oldest event and work your way forward through time.

-Using the web program Visible Geology, create a block model involving a complicated geologic history.
+The web program Visible Geology lets you create block models with a complicated geologic history.
 An example of a diagram made with this website is in Figure 3.17.
-Answer the following questions:
+Answer the following questions using Figure 3.17:

 - Place the following in order from youngest to oldest: Fault, Dike, Folding. ______________________________